symbiotejs/symbiote.js/utils/README.md

 Statistically unique ids generator.

 ### dom-helpers.js
-The set of small but helpful script to interact with DOM API.
+The set of small utility scripts to interact with the DOM API.